 I help authors prepare manuscripts for self-publishing or submission to agents and traditional publishers, and provide coaching and career support to authors at all levels.
 I’m currently open to new clients.
-See my Reedsy profile.

 Rose edited A Key, an Egg, an Unfortunate Remark for me and they caught a number of problems that I hadn’t even conceived of.
 Super smart.
 Highly recommended.Harry Connolly, author of the Twenty Palaces series and the Great Way series

 - For a one-time discussion of your work or your professional challenges, or for regular one-hour writing coaching or career support sessions, over video call or text chat: $90/hour, plus $5 per 1000 words of manuscript if there’s a particular work you’d like to discuss.